Louis-MG/RecursiveBinaryDivisor/README.md

 |30|cluster.1.2|
 |12|cluster.2|

-* The r script results in a pca plot of the sequences for each parent cluster (clusters that are divided by rbd).
+* The r script yields 2 pca plots of the sequences for each parent cluster (clusters that are divided by rbd).
+Dimensions 1 and 2, 2 and 3 are used.

 ###louis-mael.gueguen@etu.univ-lyon1.fr